Friday, 28 April 2006

 Wednesday, 26 April 2006

-Yes, I know it is long time since I wrote anything on this blog, except for publishing friends' appeals from Nepal.
-Now it seems the King in Nepal has decided to give in to the people's movement and peace may return to this beautiful land.
+Yes, I know it is long time since I wrote anything on this blog.
+Over past few weeks, I have been thinking about the situation in Nepal.
+Finally, it seems the King of Nepal has decided to give in to the people's movement asking for an end to the monarchy and now, hopefully the peace may return to this beautiful land.

-I am thinking about Maoists and if they pose a threat to the country.
+At the same time, I am thinking about Nepalese Maoists and if they pose a threat to the country.

-I have always maintained that dialogue and democracy are the best way to deal with extremists - by extremists, I mean, those who believe in extreme changes, not necessarily violent.
-In that sense, I don't agree with repression, banning, jails and fighting to overcome or to contain those we consider "extreme".
-I believe that if extremists can be made to participate in the democratic dialogue and if they find public support, to be the government, their extremism will be tempered and they will need to become less extreme to fit in with the system.
+I have always felt that dialogue and democracy are the best way to deal with extremists - by extremists, I mean, those who believe in extreme changes, and not necessarily violent.
+In that sense, I don't agree with state repression, banning, jails and fighting to overcome or to contain those we consider "extreme".
+I believe that if extremists can be made to participate in the democratic dialogue and if they find public support, to become a part of the government, then with a little time, their extremism will be tempered and they will need to become less extreme to fit in with the system.

-The increasing forces of globalisation, meaning increasing inter-links between people and countries, should be a safeguard since extremist governments, even if elected, can not break those links and live in isolation.
+The increasing forces of globalisation, means that the increasing inter-links between people and countries, should be a safeguard since extremist governments, even if elected, can not break those links and live in isolation.

-Another aspect of globalisation is the increasing presence of media, so that when "news" happens like dead bodies floating in Victoria falls in Rwanda, the world will see it.
-Thus violent abberrations, sooner or later must go away other wise you become an international pariah.
+Another aspect of globalisation is the increasing presence of media, so that when "news worthy events" happens like dead bodies floating in Victoria falls in Rwanda, the world will see it.
+Thus, violent aberrations, sooner or later must go away other wise you become an international pariah.

-Unfortunately, both aspects of globalisation can be easily manipulated.
-When economic interests are there, other countries become tolerant of dictators and murderers, and close one or both eyes.
-And, the international media is fickle, it comes to catch the goriest pictures but here the supply is greater than demand, so it soon leaves to catch other gorier pastures.
+Unfortunately, it seems that both these aspects of globalisation can be easily manipulated.
+When economic interests are there, other countries can become tolerant of dictators and murderers, and close one or both eyes.
+And, the international media is fickle, it comes to catch the goriest pictures but since here the supply is greater than demand, so it soon loses interest and leaves to catch other gorier pastures.

-So I think that maoists in Nepal should get a chance to participate in the elections and if they win the elections, they can get a go at the system.
-Yet, I am worried if the democracy rules are valid for everyone?
+So I think that Maoists in Nepal should get a chance to participate in the elections and if they win the elections, they can get a go at the system.
+Yet, I am also worried if the democracy rules are considered valid for everyone?
+What if once in the Government, they decide that autocracy is the best way to govern the country.

-How about people or groups, who think that they don't believe in democractic ideas but play along only to get into power and then start their dictatorship and repression?
 And if through democracy, we end up with a Pol Pot and millions of dead, whose fault was it?
-Or with Talibans?

 This Year's Popular Posts